vSphere Replication can protect individual virtual machines and their virtual disks by replicating them from one vCenter Server instance to another.

 - On the vSphere Web Client Home page, click vSphere Replication.

-- Select a vCenter Server and click the VMs tab.
+- Select a vCenter Server and in the left pane, double-click Virtual Machines.

 - Right-click the virtual machine and select .